-The DS90LT012AH driver is designed to operate from a single power supply with the supply voltage range of 3 V to 3.6 V. In a typical application, a driver and a receiver may be on separate boards, or even separate equipment.
+The DS90LV028AH receiver is designed to operate from a single power supply with supply voltage in the range of 3.0 V to 3.6 V. In a typical application, a driver and a receiver may be on separate boards, or even separate equipment.
 In these cases, separate supplies would be used at each location.
-The expected ground potential difference between the driver power supply and the receiver power supply would be less than $|\pm 1 V|$ .
+The expected ground potential difference between the driver power supply and the receiver power supply would be less than $|\pm 1 V|$.
 Board level and local device level bypass capacitance should be used.